Adult Sunday School Classes

 - Taylor Building, 2nd floor, 404-405

-- Our Sunday morning fellowship group is largely made up of young couples and families with children through elementary age.
+- Our Sunday morning fellowship group is largely made up of parents with younger children.
 We focus on strengthening family ties – within the family and between families - through church fellowship.
 We enjoy lively discussion on a variety of topics, usually following a short video segment from prominent scholars like Rob Bell or Andy Stanley.
-The group enjoys monthly social gatherings (lunch at Hat Creek, family bowling, potluck dinners, etc.), some adults only and some with the children.
-Many of our...
+The group enjoys monthly social gatherings, some adults only and some with the children.
+Check us out!
+All are welcome.

 - Wyatt Hall (202-203)

-- This class welcomes visitors and those whose schedules make regular attendance difficult.
+This class welcomes visitors and those whose schedules make regular attendance difficult.
 We have weekly topics of discussion that confront the news headlines with scripture and hope.
 We use The Wired Word (weekly electronic publication) to bring current events into our faith discussions.
-We are members of Reconciling Ministries Network.
+We have social gatherings and usually participate in any Sunday morning special series offered by other groups at the church.
 All are welcome.
-We have social gatherings several times a year.
-We usually join any special Sunday morning series offered by others in the church.
-RMN.

 - Building M Room 134

-- While we are the largest of the Sunday school groups, the Fellowship Class welcomes everyone!
-It’s a place of personal relationships – building on existing ones and looking for new people to join us in Christian fellowship.
+All are welcome in the Fellowship Class, a place of personal relationships.
+We build on existing ones and are always looking for new people to join us in Christian fellowship.
 Our members generally have college age or grown children.
-A typical Sunday morning begins with a short period of greeting and catching up on the previous week’s activities before starting our program/study time.
-Our programs cover a wide range of topics that move between several categories throughout the year, such as: Living...
+Our programs cover a wide range of topics that move between several categories throughout the year.
+Programming is based on DVD studies produced by noted commentators – Andy Stanley, Adam Hamilton, John Ortberg , etc., typically with equal time for video and facilitated discussion.
+Class members come...

 - Taylor Building downstairs Room 403